 By Ali Naschke-Messing

-Upon arrival in the Lucas Artists Residency Program, Ali Naschke-Messing was immediately drawn to the enormous Bunya Pine (Araucaria bidwillii) on the Great Lawn and was inspired ...
+Upon arrival in the Lucas Artists Residency Program, Ali Naschke-Messing was immediately drawn to the enormous Bunya Pine (Araucaria bidwillii) on the Great Lawn ...

 By Steven Siegel

 Over a three-week period beginning September 2005, Steven Siegel created his monumental sculpture, Stories of Katrina, on the front lawn by the Bunya Pine ...